Intensive Trauma Reprocessing

 If we decide to move forward, a non-refundable deposit of $462 is collected to secure your preparation sessions and hold your intensive date.
 This deposit covers your first two sessions.

-After your second preparation session, the remaining balance of $1,388 is due in full before we proceed to the intensive.
+After your second preparation session, the remaining balance is due in full before we proceed to the intensive.

 If, during our preparation sessions, I determine clinically that you aren't quite ready for intensive processing, we will pause, cancel the intensive without additional charge, and talk honestly about what would serve you better — most likely beginning with regular therapy first, with the option to return to an intensive when the time is right.